turingschool/backend-curriculum-site/module2/lessons/callbacks_and_refactoring.md

 end
 ```

-* They can take arguments.
+They can also take arguments.

 ```ruby
 class Reservation < ActiveRecord::Base